pejasco/WebServer/README.md

 # tester script + debbuging output available
 # !!
 The debugger limits the loops to 2000 !!
 make tester-debug

+# tester script + valgrind
+# !!
+Increasing the timeout for cgi and concurrence testing functions !!
+make tester-leaks
 ```

 ## 🔧 Building and Compilation